Ufa-Palast am Zoo: History

 Under the Nazis, for important occasions like the 1935 première of Leni Riefenstahl's Triumph des Willens and the March 1943 celebration of Ufa's own 25th anniversary, Albert Speer modified the façade and it was dressed with large numbers of swastika flags spotlighted from below and with a huge eagle.
 For the 1936 Summer Olympics in Berlin, Speer designed a false front in simplified classical style.
 The following year, the remainder of the façade was similarly covered and heavy masonry pylons evoking the entrance to the Olympic Stadium set on either side of the entrance; one architectural historian has noted that except for the lack of windows and the decoration with film posters rather than government symbols, the building then looked very like Speer's New Reich Chancellery.

 The building was destroyed by bombing on 23 November 1943.
 The Zoo Palast was built on the site in 1957, built as a large film festival cinema for the Berlin International Film Festival, and fully renovated in 2011–2013.
+As part of a lease agreement, it became part of the Bikini-Berlin building complex in 2010, and it will remain so until at least 2043.